vwvw/website/README.md

 > :warning:
   This theme requires ruby and rubygems installed

-Thanks to [https://julienlamour.com](Julien Lamour) for the background picture.
+Thanks to [Julien Lamour](https://julienlamour.com) for the background picture.

 ---